react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/connecting-navigation-prop.md

 ---
-id: version-4.x-connecting-navigation-prop
+id: connecting-navigation-prop
 title: Access the navigation prop from any component
 sidebar_label: Access the navigation prop from any component
-original_id: connecting-navigation-prop
 ---

-[`withNavigation`](with-navigation.html) is a higher order component which passes the `navigation` prop into a wrapped Component.
+[`withNavigation`](with-navigation.md) is a higher order component which passes the `navigation` prop into a wrapped Component.
 It's useful when you cannot pass the `navigation` prop into the component directly, or don't want to pass it in case of a deeply nested child.

 An ordinary component that is not a screen component will not receive the navigation prop by default, for example in this `MyBackButton` component: